ssxsidhu/ssxsidhu.github.io/README.md

 ## Prerequisites

 You'll need a résumé that is Markdown-formatted before you can proceed with the guidelines below.
-We suggest starting with a [Markdown tutorial](https://www.markdowntutorial.com/) if you are new to Markdown.
+We suggest starting with a [more resources section](#more-resources) if you are new to Markdown.

 ## Instructions